 The final step is to alternate adding the dry ingredients and sour cream on the lowest speed possible.
 Using a low speed for this final step prevents over mixing and ensures your cake has a moist, tender texture.

-On lowest speed, add one third of the dry ingredients.
+On the lowest speed, add one third of the dry ingredients.
 Wait for them to be almost entirely incorporated, then scrape down the bowl and beater.

 Add half the sour cream, again mixing on the lowest possible speed just until combined.
 Again scrape down the bowl and beater.